Isomux Design and Architecture

 See more on the task board and image showing features below.

-In the mentioned agent summary doc, the agent can find metadata about itself and every other agent:
+There's an agent summary doc (~/.isomux/agents-summary.json) where the agents can find metadata about themselves and every other agent:

 {